 If parents cannot reach an agreement as to whether one of them can relocate with a child, they must turn to the court to make such a decision.
 As is the case with other family law issues regarding children, the best interests of the child is the standard the court will use.
 There are a number of factors the court may consider.
 For example, the court may consider how far away the relocating parent wants to move, as well as the reason why the parent wants to relocate.
 The relationship the child has with the parent who wants to move will also be a factor.
 The effect that the relocation will have on the other parent's parenting time may also be considered.
 Finally, the opportunities such a move will present the child may be considered.

-Attorney Louis P. Winner represents parents in relocation cases, whether it is the parent who wants to move or a parent opposing a move.
+Attorney Winner Law Group, LLC represents parents in relocation cases, whether it is the parent who wants to move or a parent opposing a move.
 He understands that every family is different and no two relocation cases will be alike.
 His webpage provides more information about child relocation laws in Kentucky.